List of N Idioms:

 lose one’s nerve: to be afraid of doing something; to lose the courage to do something.

-- I was going to ask that girl to dance but I lost my nerve and now some other guy is talking to her.
+- I was going to ask Sarah to dance but I lost my nerve and now some other guy is talking to her.

 - I signed-up for the competition the first day because I was afraid I’d lose my nerve and never practice if I didn’t have a serious reason to do it.